omerhakim/Lab_Mod3/README.md

 <img src = "./images/image10.png">

-dropping variables
+Before starting training my model, I created dummy variables out of the features "Sex", "Education and "Marriage".
+I also rename some of the columns in order to have better understaning of the features.

 <img src = "./images/image11.png">

-dummy variables, renaming
+after adding the new dummy variables,  dropped the original ones.

 <img src = "./images/image12.png">

-While there are no clear fetures that influenct clearly the risk of defalut i decided to create more features with polinomials and interaction
+Because I didn't find in my EDA a clear feture that influence clearly on the risk of defalut, I decided to create more features including polinomials and interaction (multiplcation)

 <img src = "./images/image13.png">

-Train test split
+To be able to train and validate the model, I used Sklearn Train_Test_Split method.
+I split the data frame into features (independet variables) and target (dependet vaiable).

 <img src = "./images/image14.png">

-Feature selection
+From the 189 features I have now after applying polynaomials and interactions tools, I chose 45, using F_regression of the SelectKbest methos from Sklearn.

 <img src = "./images/image15.png">